michaelliao/gitsite/source/books/gitsite-guide/60-dev-guide/README.md

 ```

 Nunjucks template engine enables the inheritance and referencing of other templates within a single template.
 This feature proves advantageous for reusing components, allowing for the extraction of common parts such as header and footer.

+## Create a new theme

+To create a new theme, the best way is copying the `default` theme and rename it, then update the theme setting in `site.yml`.
+This allows you change the theme progressively.

+Themes are version controlled with source in the same repo.